scottjue21/MSDS-420/Assignment 6 (Chicago Food Inspections)/README.md

 ## Tools and Technologies
 - **Python**
-- **NOSQL**: To perform ElasticSearch queries for retrieving inspection data.
+- **NoSQL**: To perform ElasticSearch queries for retrieving inspection data.
 - **Folium**: For heatmap visualization of high-risk and frequently violated inspection locations.

 ## Methodology